syncfusion-content/uwp-docs/uwp/Carousel/Getting-Started.md

 ## Adding SfCarouselItems to the control

-Here SfCarouselItems are added as the children of the SfCarousel.
+Here SfCarouselItems are added as the children of the UWP Carousel.

 {% tabs %}